cristal-smac/mas4data/deployement/README.md

 ### Split the data and distribute them among the nodes.

-A data split os called `mapperX.txt` where `X` is the number of the split.
+A data split is called `mapperX.txt` where `X` is the number of the split.
 We create one data split per mapper.
 Each data split must be on the node where the corresponding mapper is.
 See the scripts in this directory.